wickedseer/ext/README.md

-# Extractify - Your one top KYC solution
+# Extractify - Your one stop KYC solution

 ## Problem Statement